icgc-dcc/dcc-docs/docs/download/guide.md

 ### Install from Tarball

-The Score Client requires Oracle Java 11 to be installed.
+The Score Client requires Java 11 to be installed.
 The procedure for installing Java 11 will vary depending on the operating system and package manager used.
-As an example, here we show how to install Oracle JDK 11 on Ubuntu Linux distribution.
+As an example, here we show how to install Oracle JDK 11 or Open JDK 11 on Ubuntu Linux distribution

 ```
 # Install Oracle JDK 11